Recognizing educators who use the arts to foster transformational growth

 Two tickets to a Bushnell show

 - A minimum of 5 years as a teacher or administrator PK – 12 in a public, private, or charter school

 - Proven leadership with students, parents, colleagues, and community members

 - Exceptional talent and dedication as an educator, administrator, or advocate in one of the following areas:

 Click here for a PDF flyer of the award to print and share in your school.

-The Bushnell Center for the Performing Arts is pleased to announce the winners of the second year of the William A. Yandow Educator Award, recognizing local educators who use the arts to foster transformational growth.
+The Bushnell Center for the Performing Arts is pleased to announce the winners of the William A. Yandow Educator Award, recognizing local educators who use the arts to foster transformational growth.

 William A. Yandow was a longtime Bushnell patron and Overseer of the center, who was dedicated to the arts and its role in the education and development of young people.
 Mr. Yandow supported The Bushnell and its Educational programs, as well as the Florida State University/Asolo Conservatory for Actor Training, in Sarasota, FL.
 Mr. Yandow passed away in 2014.

-The following individuals received the 2017 award at a reception in their honor at on June 4, 2017 at The Bushnell.
-Honorees received a monetary prize, a plaque acknowledging their achievement, and tickets to the matinee performance of The King & I, which immediately followed the reception.
+The following individuals received the 2018 award at a reception in their honor at on June 24, 2018 at The Bushnell.
+Honorees received a monetary prize, a plaque acknowledging their achievement, and tickets to the matinee performance of On Your Feet, which immediately followed the reception.

 Freddie De Jesùs is the Lead Teacher at the Renzulli Gifted and Talented Academy in Hartford, CT.